Mid-Level Escalator Hong Kong

 Hot Spots along the Central Mid-Levels Escalator

-The escalator not only is a daily commute to serve the local, but also attracts tourists to feel the vital life of Hong Kong, consisting of bustling shops, restaurants, bars, and local apartments on both sides.
+The escalator not only is a daily commute to serve the locals, but also attracts tourists to feel the vital life of Hong Kong, consisting of bustling shops, restaurants, bars, and local apartments on both sides.

-Soho Area (Gourmet Zone): It hosts many stylish restaurants, cafes and bars where you could enjoy the tasty foods of different countries at your leisure.
+Soho Area (Gourmet Zone): It hosts many stylish restaurants, cafes and bars where you can enjoy the tasty foods of different countries at your leisure.
 You could get off the escalator from Elgin Street and go there.

 PMQ: It is now a famous art center rebuilt on the former police quarters.
 Walking along the galleries, visitors could appreciate the creative artworks everywhere.
 It is located between Staunton Street and Hollywood Road.